 Jump to content

-Shopping Cart
+Shopping basket

-Your shopping cart is empty
+Your shopping basket is empty

-Article: Silke & Sustainability
+Article: Silk & Sustainability

-Silke & Sustainability
+Silk & Sustainability

-Mulberry silk and responsible material choice
+Mulberry silk and responsible material selection

 Efficient use of resources

 Silk is a costly material, which means producers typically make great efforts to use the entire raw material.
 Residual materials from silk production are often used for other purposes – for example, as filling in silk duvets and pillows, or in the production of smaller textile parts.
-Additionally, mulberry tree leaves are used as feed, the fruits as food, and the wood for, for example, building materials.
+Additionally, the mulberry tree’s leaves are used as feed, the fruits as food, and the wood for, for example, building materials.

 Resource-intensive, but evolving